picodebr/learnbot-simulator-protocol/README.md

 ### Initial Values

 For input and output fields, the initial value is 0.
 For component pins the initial value is -1 (disconnected).
-And for the external component position, the inital value is null wich means _"not in place"_.
+And for the external component position, the inital value is null wich means _"not in place"_ when running in **3D** mode.

-The simulation starts at the **stopped** state with the loading progress set to 0.
+The simulation starts at the **stopped** state with the loading progress set to 0 and mode set to **3D**.

 ### Error codes